tonyewong/SEIR-WW/README.md

 potential outbreaks.
 The model here builds on that of [Paltiel et al.
 (2020)](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2768923) by including (i) a wastewater surveillance module and (ii) a noncompliance parameter to modulate the rate at which individuals enter quarantine/isolation after either developing symptoms or testing positive.
+A model schematic is shown above.

 This repository contains codes, input files, and output files for the SEIR modeling analysis describes in the manuscript [Evaluating the Sensitivity of SARS-CoV-2 Infection Rates on College Campuses to Wastewater Surveillance](preprint url here).